Marsden, West Yorkshire: Sport

-Marsden football club, Marsden AFC, play their home matches at the Fall Lane ground.
-In its centenary year the 1st team were promoted from the West Riding County Amateur League Division 1, and played in the West Riding County Amateur Premier Division for the 2008–09 season.
+Marsden Football Club, are members of the Yorkshire Amateur Football League and play their home matches at the Fall Lane ground.

 Above the village at Hemplow, on Mount Road is a sports ground that hosts Marsden's cricket, golf and tennis clubs, as well as Hemplow Bowling Club.
 Marsden golf course was created in 1920 and was designed by the legendary Alister MacKenzie who also designed the famous Augusta National, home of the Masters, and possibly the most famous golf course in the world.
 The cricket club, formed in 1865, runs two teams in the Drake's Huddersfield Cricket League and teams in five age groups in the Huddersfield Junior Cricket League.

 In 2010 Marsden gained Walkers are Welcome status in recognition of its well-maintained footpaths, facilities and information for walkers and ramblers.

 Culture

 Marsden Silver Prize Band is the local silver band.
 The village hosts festivals and cultural events throughout the year.
 Marsden Cuckoo Day, a day-long festival held annually in Spring (April), holds clog dancing, a duck race, music, a procession and a "cuckoo walk".
 The Marsden Jazz Festival is held every October, and the winter Imbolc Festival, in which the 'triumph of the Green Man' (who represents the coming spring), over Jack Frost (the winter) is celebrated with fire juggling and giant puppets.
-Marsden is the home of Mikron Theatre Company, the world's only professional theatre company to tour by Narrowboat.
+Marsden is the home of Mikron Theatre Company, the world's only professional theatre company to tour by narrowboat.

 Marsden's 'Cuckoo Day festival' is named after a local legend of the Marsden Cuckoo: